fimh2021/fimh2021.github.io/_pages/abstract_sub.md

 Please read the information reported below before starting the submission of your manuscript.

-The manuscript submission deadline has been extended to **Friday, February 19, at 11:59pm PST**.
+The manuscript submission deadline has been extended to **Friday February 19, 2021 at 11:59pm PST**.

 <!--- The initial submission must be anonymized and does <ins> not </ins> need to be anonymized and is limited to 8 pages including references.-->